Special Tasks and Rescue (Malaysia Coast Guard): Pre-Basic Commando Course (2 weeks)

+In the updated Malaysia Coast Guard (MCG) STAR Team selection pipeline, it has not been officially publicised whether candidates are still required to undergo a separate two-week Pre-Basic Commando Course.
+However, historically, this phase was a critical component of the training progression.

-The primary objective of this two-week course is to expose and prepare candidates before they embark on the Basic Commando Course conducted across the three branches of the Malaysian Armed Forces (MAF).
+The primary objective of this two-week course is to expose and prepare candidates before they embark on the Basic Commando Course conducted across the three branches of the MAF.
 This training programme unfolds in Teluk Batik, Lumut, Perak, under the supervision of instructors from PASKAL and STAR.

 Throughout this course, trainees will be equipped with the skills necessary to build mental and physical strength, fostering a sense of esprit de corps in anticipation of the forthcoming Basic Commando Course.
 The curriculum includes instruction on basic small arms operation, map reading, compass and protractor navigation, basic unarmed combat, swimming, long-distance running, navigation techniques, survival strategies, and fundamental marksman training.
 Additionally, the training covers essential areas such as first aid, resistance to interrogation, and amphibious assault tactics.

-Water Competency Training (4 weeks)

-This intensive four-week program is designed for maritime special forces such as MCG-SAT, PASKAL, and diver units within the Royal Malaysian Navy (RMN) and MCG.
-It serves as the final stage of the selection process for candidates who have successfully completed the Pre-Basic Commando Course, preparing them for the Basic Commando Course.

-Previously lasting three weeks, the program was extended to four weeks in the 2020s to enhance training depth and effectiveness.
-The course emphasises both land- and water-based physical endurance, skills, and survival techniques critical for maritime operations.
-Key components include: